jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/markdown-doc.md

 To open a namespace use `(ns name)`.
 ```

+To open a namespace use `(ns name)`.

+¶

-To format multi-line code the code is wrapped with three backticks:
+Code block are enclosed with three backticks:

 ```
  ```